H-135v. Key Moments in the History of the Book in the Antebellum United States

 James N. Green

-James Green is Librarian Emeritus of the Library Company of Philadelphia, where he has worked for more than thirty years.
-He contributed three long essays on American printing and publishing to the first two volumes of the collaborative History of the Book in America published under the auspices of the American Antiquarian Society, and he is the author, with Peter Stallybrass, of Benjamin Franklin, Writer and Printer (Oak Knoll, 2006).Full Bio »
+James Green is Librarian Emeritus of the Library Company of Philadelphia, where he has worked for more than 30 years.
+He contributed three long essays on American printing and publishing to the first two volumes of the collaborative History of the Book in America, published under the auspices of the American Antiquarian Society, and he is the author, with Peter Stallybrass, of Benjamin Franklin, Writer and Printer (Oak Knoll, 2006).Full Bio »

 Courses Formerly Offered

 - History of the American Book (1987–1988, with Edwin Wolf 2d)

 - Publishers’ Bindings, 1780–1910 (1984–1985, with Sue Allen)

 - The 19th-Century Book (1983); The 19th-Century English & American Book (1984); Sources for the Study of the 19th-Century English & American Book (1985) | co-taught with Michael Turner